This is a guest post by Capable Men.

 Finally, I am a big advocate for the kettlebell workout.
 This old ballistic exercise tool was developed in Russia in the 1700s, primarily for farmers to weigh crops.
 It is said that these farmers became much stronger and found them useful for showing off their strength during festivals.

-Today, kettlebells have become an excellent tool for the road and If you’re a frequent traveler I couldn’t recommend one enough.
+Today, kettlebells have become an excellent tool for the road and If you’re a frequent traveller I couldn’t recommend one enough.
 The basic movements, such as the swing, snatch, and the clean and jerk, engage the entire body at once.
 And using your whole body is exactly what you’ll be doing when you’re engaging in a functional, athletic task.
 Perhaps a difficult tool to bring along for air travel, but if you’re moving around in your car, it’s absolutely perfect.

 In life, you very rarely find yourself isolating muscle groups when performing natural movements.
-Take throwing a ball for example, you don’t just use your arm, you put your whole body into it and that is what I truly enjoy about working out using kettlebells.
+Take throwing a ball, for example, you don’t just use your arm, you put your whole body into it and that is what I truly enjoy about working out using kettlebells.
 A true functional strength tool.

 So there we have it, a few tips to utilise next time you’re on your travels so you can get creative and keep on top of your training regime.
 It’s quite easy to lose motivation on our adventures, eat crap food and promise ourselves we can catch up at a later time.
 But our environment offers us a challenge that we as capable men must always be looking to overcome.